arodifr/dynamic_complexity/README.md

 Source code to generate all the analyzes of the article "Structural complexity of the long-term collective rhythm of naturalistic conversations"

 Applying the following workflow to the audios of the six analyzed meetings (EN2001d, EN2001e, EN2001a, EN2002b, EN2002a and EN2001b) will deliver the results presented in the article.
+These audios are part of the AMI Corpus (Carletta et al., 2006), which can be found at https://groups.inf.ed.ac.uk/ami/corpus/.

+![This is an image](https://github.com/arodifr/dynamic_complexity/blob/temp/Figure1.png)

-However, to simplify the code, we exemplify this workflow using only one of these meetings (EN2002b).
+To make the code more readable, we exemplify this workflow using only one of these meetings (EN2002b).
 This workflow requires using Python version 3.8.8 and R studio version 4.0.2.

-![This is an image](https://github.com/arodifr/dynamic_complexity/blob/temp/Figure1.png)

 ### 1. **acoustic_onsets.py**
 Source code to generate the TXT files containing acoustic onsets (Figure 1.A) used as inputs in dynamic_complexity.R
-- Input: file.WAV (audio file to be analyzed.
-Here, EN2002b is used as an example)
+- Input: EN2002b.Mix-Headset.WAV (audio file to be analyzed)
 - Output: FRAME_shortvowel.txt (f0 activity onsets)

 ### 2. **Beatroot.py**
 Source code to generate the TXT files containing BPM values (Figure 1.E, 1.F) used as inputs in dynamic_complexity.R
-- Input: file.WAV (audio file to be analyzed.
-Here, EN2002b is used as an example)
+- Input: EN2002b.Mix-Headset.WAV (audio file to be analyzed)
 - Output:	BPM.txt (start and end of interventions where BPM was estimated, and BPM estimates)